Tykhyy's Conjecture on finite mapping class group orbits: Tykhyy's conjecture for DT representations

 The non-peripheral trace field differs from the classical trace field of a representation which is defined as the extension of $\Q$ by the traces of every element in $\pi_1\Sigma$, including non-simple loops and loops around punctures.
 Our next task is to find a set of generators for non-peripheral trace fields when $\Sigma$ is a 4-punctured sphere.

 \begin{lem} Let $\phi\colon\pi_1\Sigma\to \psl$ be a representation of a 4-punctured sphere $\Sigma$.
-Let $(A,B,C,D)$ be the Fricke coefficients parametrizing the relative character variety to which $[\phi]$ belongs (Section~\ref{sec:fricke-relation}).
+Denote by $(A,B,C,D)$ the Fricke coefficients \cm{(Definition~\ref{defn:Fricke-coefficients})} parametrizing the relative character variety to which $[\phi]$ belongs, in the sense of Section~\ref{sec:fricke-relation}.
 The non-peripheral trace field $\Q(\phi)$ is generated over $\Q$ by the traces of $\phi$ along three non-peripheral simple closed curves and by the numbers $A,B,C$.
 In other words, if $c_1,c_2,c_3,c_4$ are geometric generators of $\pi_1\Sigma$, then

 \end{lem} \begin{proof} Up to inverses and conjugates, any non-peripheral simple loop $\gamma\in\pi_1\Sigma$ can be mapped to either $c_1c_2$, $c_2c_3$, or $c_1c_3$ by an element of $\PMod(\Sigma)$.
 As explained for instance in~\cite[Section 2.2]{cantat-loray}, the action of $\PMod(\Sigma)$ can be described explicitly and it's possible to write down a polynomial expression for $\pm\trace(\phi(\gamma))$ in the variables $\pm\trace(\phi(c_1c_2)), \pm\trace(\phi(c_1c_3)), \pm\trace(\phi(c_2c_3)), A, B, C$.